Aeterna Zentaris (NASDAQ:AEZS) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Aeterna Zentaris (NASDAQ:AEZS – Free Report) (TSE:AEZ) in a research note released on Tuesday.
+StockNews.com initiated coverage on shares of Aeterna Zentaris (NASDAQ:AEZS – Free Report) (TSE:AEZ) in a research report sent to investors on Wednesday.
 The brokerage issued a sell rating on the biopharmaceutical company’s stock.

-Aeterna Zentaris (NASDAQ:AEZS – Get Free Report) (TSE:AEZ) last released its quarterly earnings results on Wednesday, March 27th.
-The biopharmaceutical company reported ($4.64) earnings per share for the quarter, missing analysts’ consensus estimates of ($3.88) by ($0.76).
+Aeterna Zentaris (NASDAQ:AEZS – Get Free Report) (TSE:AEZ) last released its quarterly earnings data on Wednesday, March 27th.
+The biopharmaceutical company reported ($4.64) EPS for the quarter, missing analysts’ consensus estimates of ($3.88) by ($0.76).
 The business had revenue of $0.12 million during the quarter.
 Aeterna Zentaris had a negative net margin of 368.01% and a negative return on equity of 63.20%.

 Aeterna Zentaris Inc, a specialty biopharmaceutical company, engages in developing and commercializing therapeutics and diagnostic tests.
 Its lead product is Macrilen (macimorelin), an orally available peptidomimetic ghrelin receptor (GHSR-1a) agonist that stimulates the secretion of growth hormone by binding to the GHSR-1a for the diagnosis of adult growth hormone deficiency and childhood-onset growth hormone deficiency, as well as oncology indications; and AEZS-150, a delayed clearance parathyroid hormonefusion polypeptide that is in preclinical trail for the treatment of hypoparathyroidism in adults.